Withdrawal guide

 Understanding nicotine withdrawal helps you prepare and succeed.
 Learn what to expect, when symptoms peak, and proven strategies to manage each phase.

-Peak Timeline
+Peak timeline

 Day 3-5